waitinfuture/emapreduce/intl.en-US/User Guide/Connect to clusters using SSH.md

     -   Recommended methods

         We recommend that you use the Chrome browser.
-Visit web UIs in the following methods:
+Visit Web UI in the following methods:

         ```
         chrome --proxy-server="socks5://localhost:8157" --host-resolver-rules="MAP * 0.0.0.0 , EXCLUDE localhost" --user-data-dir=/tmp/